Jesus0204/automata/README.md

 4. Thalias - Bravery
 5. Thalin - Dauntless

-Now according to Geeks for Geeks (2023), a Finite Automaton is the simplest way to recognize patterns, and there are two types of automaton, which are DFA and NFA.
-A DFA, also known as Deterministic Finite Automata, can only go to one state for a particular input.
+Now, according to Geeks for Geeks (2023), a Finite Automaton is the simplest way to recognize patterns, and there are two types of automaton, which are DFA and NFA.
+A DFA known as Deterministic Finite Automata, can only go to one state for a particular input.
 This means for example, that if the input is the letter *n*, there is only a single state to go to for the letter *n*.
 On the other hand, a Nondeterministic Finite Automata has two key differences.
-The first is that Null inputs are accepted, as well that a single input can lead to different states.
+The first is that Null inputs are accepted, as well as that a single input can lead to different states.
 If the same letter n is given as input, then several states could be followed.

 Considering all of this, I decided to use a *DFA* since my endgame is to only accept these five words as valid and no others.
-A single path for each of the words can be followed, and there is no need to implement an NFA.
+A single path for each of the words can be followed, and you don't need to implement an NFA.
 Also, an NFA tends to be ambiguous, which would make it harder to implement.
 A DFA is often easier to implement, and it suits the language and case that I am analyzing, which is why the DFA was chosen.

 ## Models
 I only decided to generate one automaton for this language, since the following automaton represents the five words in the language.
 It is important to mention that the automaton is only valid for the following alphabet: